zenoverflow/eyeofbabel/README.md

 -   RAM/VRAM for the 10B model: ~10GB.
 -   RAM for any reader model: ~1GB.
 -   CPU: if running on CPU, the faster the better, has lower impact if running on GPU.
--   GPU (optional, recommended, Linux only): any Nvidia GPU with CUDA and compute capability over 3.5.
+-   GPU (optional, recommended): any Nvidia GPU with CUDA and compute capability over 3.5.
 If not sure, [check your GPU on this page](https://developer.nvidia.com/cuda-gpus).
 Most often your GPU will be in the section named "CUDA-Enabled NVIDIA Quadro and NVIDIA RTX".

 ## Usage notes